interrogator/corpkit/README.md

 ### D. McDonald

-> Because I kept building new tools and functions for my corpus linguistic work, I decided to put them together into `corpkit`, a simple toolkit for working with parsed and structured linguistic corpora.
+> Because I kept building new tools and functions for my linguistic research, I decided to put them together into `corpkit`, a simple toolkit for working with parsed and structured linguistic corpora.

 <!-- MarkdownTOC -->